mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Power Amplification:** You can take powers away, but you can give them back and even make them better.

-**Frost Projection:** When your ability is active, the affected zone isn’t just resistant to powers, it is a frigid and inhospitable place.
+**Frost Projection:** When your ability is active, the affected zone isn't just resistant to powers, it is a frigid and inhospitable place.

 ### Drawbacks